andreobriennz/remarkable/README.md

 # remarkable

-**Python Site and Subsite Generator: Combine and compile markdown files into a website with automatically generated styling to suit**
+## What Does this Project Do?
+Remarkable turns a folder full of *markdown* files into a single *markup* file, complete with styling and partials such as a nav and footer.
+You can do this via a GUI (user interface) of manually by creating the files (if editing manually use the CLI to compile code).
+It can also handle multiple projects.

-Note: This project is currently under development.
+Note: Remarkable is currently under development.
 There will be bugs, and the project may change suddenly.
-It is also recommended to keep a backup of any important work as there is a small chance of a bug causing a loss of content when workign through the GUI.
+It is also recommended to keep a backup of any important work as there is a very small chance of a bug causing a loss of content when working through the GUI.

-Note: This project assumes a basic knowledge of the terminal, HTML and markdown files in order to use it.
+Note: Remarkable assumes a basic knowledge of the terminal, HTML and markdown files in order to use it.

-## What Does this Project Do?
-- Takes markdown files, convert them to HTML, concatenate these files together, along with page partials, and generates a website from this
-- Automates and simplifies this process via a GUI and CLI to create and edit projects
-- Lets you manage multiple sites/projects together in a modular way
-- Generates sites as a single page app (coming soon)

 ## How to Use
 ### 1. Create Project